 Thankfully, we don’t have to.

-To future-proof Texas school funding again risks associated with oil and gas market volatility, the legislature should consider:
+To future-proof Texas school funding against risks associated with oil and gas market volatility, the legislature should consider:

 - Streamlining the management of the PSF to protect the fund and maximize future distributions;